-Table - Special use zones in Scheme area (clause 21)
+Table-S Special use zones in Scł neme area (clause 21) )

+No.

-No. Description of land Special use Conditio
+Description of land Special use Conditions

-ns de la companya de

-SU1 Lot 4580 Panizza Industry - Objective

-Road, Crooked extractive To ensure that best practice measures are

-Brook (A use) implemented in order to avoid or acceptably

-1 manage any adverse impacts on the environment,

-Lot 2 Banksia Road, Resource and that applications meet relevant objectives and

-Crooked Brook recovery standards to protect the environment and

-centre (D use) surrounding amenity.

-Subdivision

-Waste (1) No further subdivision shall be supported

-disposal unless it can be demonstrated that it is

-facility essential for the on-going effective

-(D use) management of any existing development or

-for demonstrable environmental benefit and /

-Waste or protection.

-storage

-facility Development

-(D use) (2) The local government may require the design

-and operation of the waste disposal / storage

-facility to meet better practice standards as

-advised by the Department of Water and

-Environmental Regulation.

-Local development plan

-(3) The local government may require the

-preparation of a local development plan.

-Social surroundings

-(4) The local government may require information

-or studies to address any impacts on social

-surroundings in accordance with the

-Environmental Factor Guideline - Social

-Surroundings (EPA).

-(5) Where an application has the potential (in the

-opinion of the local government in consultation

-with the Department of Water and

-Environmental Protection) to have a significant

-impact on the wider community's aesthetic,

-cultural, economic or social surroundings, the

-local government may require that applications

-assess the cumulative impact of the

-development.

-(6) The local government may require that

-- applications demonstrate that suitable buffers can be achieved in accordance with the Guidance for the Assessment of Environmental Factors Separation Distances between Industrial and Sensitive Land Uses (EPA). - (7) In considering any application the local government will have due regard to State Planning Policy 4.1 State Industrial Buffers.
+SU1 Special use Industry-extractive (A use) Resource recovery centre (D use) Waste disposal facility (D use) Waste storage facility (D use) Conditions Objective To ensure that best practice measures are implemented in order to avoid or acceptably manage any adverse impacts on the environment, and that applications meet relevant objectives and standards to protect the environment and surrounding amenity.
+Subdivision (1) No further subdivision shall be supported unless it can be demonstrated that it is essential for the on-going effective management of any existing development or for demonstrable environmental benefit and / or protection.
+Development (2) The local government may require the design and operation of the waste disposal / storage facility to meet better practice standards as advised by the Department of Water and Environmental Regulation.
+Local development plan (3) The local government may require the preparation of a local development plan.
+Social surroundings (4) The local government may require the proparation or studies to address any impacts on social surroundings in accordance with the Environmental Factor Guideline-Social Surroundings (EPA).
+(5) Where an application has the potential (in the opinion of the local government in consultation with the Department of Water and Environmental Protection) to have a significant impact on the wider community's aesthetic, cultural, economic or social surroundings, the local government may require that applications demonstrate that suitable buffers can be achieved in accordance with the Guidance for the Assessment of Environmental Factors-Separation Distances between Industrial and Sensitive Land Uses (EPA).
+(7) In considering any application the local government will have due regard to State Planning Policy 4.1-State Industrial Buffers.
+Visual impact (8) The local government may require the preparation of a visual impact assessment in accordance with the Visual Landscape Planning in Western Australia (WAPC).
+(9) Maximum building height shall be 9 m unless varied via an approved visual impact assessment o